 So, how has not flying changed Eve’s life?
 Completely, and in a positive way.

-‘Quitting flying is the best decision I ever made,’ she says, and it’s easy to believe her.
-‘You are so much more present when you don’t fly.
+"Quitting flying is the best decision I ever made," she says.
+"You are so much more present when you don’t fly.
 And your travelling means so much more: not flying is the same as standing at the top of a mountain I just hiked up.
-It’s so much better because I fought for it.’
+It’s so much better because I fought for it."

-‘Just by doing what you do, it can have an impact,’ she says in response to one audience member who asks what difference one person can make.
-‘You know, all I do is share my stories, and people really respond to that.
+"Just by doing what you do, it can have an impact.
+All I do is share my stories, and people really respond to that.
 You’ll be surprised at how many people you influence just by living your life in the way you believe.
-It really does make a difference.’
+It really does make a difference."